Elijah Lagat: Motivation

 Lagat began running simply to lose weight and not necessarily to compete at the highest level of the sport.
 As a young man, a physician told him that he "had a lot of fat around his heart" and needed to lose weight.
-The Kenyan obliged and his weight decreased from 158 pounds in 1992 to 125 by the time he won Boston.
+He obliged and his weight decreased from 158 pounds in 1992 to 125 by the time he won the Boston Marathon.
 He started jogging in 1993 and began competing in 1994.
 He was already 27 when he first began competing; his late start in the sport is unusual and a testament to his innate talent.
 Before running, Lagat worked as an educational administrator before switching to full-time athlete.

 Other victories

 Lagat won the Prague Marathon in 1998 and the Berlin Marathon in 1997.
 His best time was a 2:07:41 during his win in Berlin.

 He tried to defend his Boston title in 2001 but finished 17th with a time of 2:17:59 that year.
-He has not competed at the same level since then.
+He did not compete at the same level afterwards.